-- 1. A minimum grade of 75% in each nursing course. - 2.
-A minimum grade of 90% on a drug calculation exam each semester. - 3.
+- 1. A minimum overall grade of 75% in each nursing course. - 2.
+A minimum exam grade average of 75% in each nursing course. - 3.
+A minimum grade of 90% on a drug calculation exam each semester. - 4.
 A mark of satisfactory for both the simulation laboratory and clinical experiences.
-Students who receive a final mark of unsatisfactory in the clinical laboratory or clinical experience, or fail the drug calculation exam, despite a passing theory grade, will not be permitted to progress in the nursing program and will receive a final grade of "F" for the course.
+Students who receive a final mark of unsatisfactory in the clinical laboratory or clinical experience, or fail the drug calculation exam, despite a passing theory grade, will not be permitted to progress in the nursing program and will receive a final grade of "F" for the

-Students who do not meet program or course standards that result in termination from the nursing program by the Director, Nursing and Health Sciences Division, are not eligible for readmission.
+Students who do not meet program or course standards that result in termination from the nursing program by the Director, Nursing Division, are not eligible for readmission.
 This includes students who cannot meet safety standards, and students who violate the college's Honor Code and Standards of Conduct, the nursing program's Standards of Conduct, and the National Federation of Licensed Practical Nurse's Association Code of Ethics.

-Program Requirements 42 credits BIO 103 Human Anatomy and Physiology I4 BIO 104 Human Anatomy and Physiology II4 ENG 101 English Composition3 NUR III Introduction to Practical Nursing......4 NUR 112 Care of Human Needs......6 NUR 113 Practical Nursing Through the Lifespan I6 NUR 114 NUR 115 Practical Nursing Through the Lifespan III 6 PSY 201
+Program Requirements 42 credits

+BIO 103 Human Anatomy and Physiology I 4

+BIO 104 Human Anatomy and Physiology II 4

+ENG 101 English Composition 3

+NUR 111 Introduction to Practical Nursing 4

+NUR 112 Care of Human Needs 6

+NUR 113 Practical Nursing Through the Lifespan I 6

+NUR 114 Practical Nursing Through the Lifespan II 6

+NUR 115 Practical Nursing Through the Lifespan III 6

+PSY 201 General Psychology 3

+Certifica 42

-Special Admission Requirements- Program Application Deadline: November 1 for the following May class
+Special Admission Requirements- Program Application Deadline: November 1

 Students will be admitted to the practical nursing program each spring.
 The program is an over subscribed program which means that there are more applicants than there are available seats in the program.
 Students are selected for admission based on a nationally normed test for nursing students known as the Test of Essential Academic Skills (TEAS).
 The TEAS is a scholastic aptitude assessment in the areas of math, reading, English, and science.
-A minimum score of 60% must be earned to be eligible for admission.
+Students must achieve at least 70% on the Reading section and a total score of at least 60% to be eligible for admission.
 Students who have been accepted for admission will be notified of the decision by mail.
 The offer of admission is for the specified year only.